papermoonio/kluster-mkdocs/scripts/kluster_model_update/README.md

   - `__init__.py`: Package initialization
   - `file_ops.py`: Common file operations
   - `check_duplicates.py`: Utilities for finding and fixing documentation inconsistencies

-## Recent Updates

-- Added support for handling both single models and lists of models in `update_documentation_files` function
-- Fixed file extension issues for Bash examples - now all use `.md` extensions instead of `.sh` to comply with MkDocs requirements
-- Added `--clean-force` option to completely reset documentation and rebuild from scratch
-- Added duplicate model detection and documentation inconsistency checking
-- Consolidated functionality by merging `rebuild_docs.py` into `documentation.py`
-- Reorganized file structure for better maintainability
-- Added detailed error reporting and traceback printing for easier debugging
-- Created separate utility modules for file operations and duplicate checking
-- Improved handling of model inconsistencies and duplicates in documentation

 ## Troubleshooting Documentation Issues